 Alternative care services (family-centered out-of-home services) are provided to children who are determined by the juvenile court to need care in a setting other than their biological family homes.
 These children are cared for in substitute family care or non-familial group care.
 Any one of three types of licensed settings provides alternative care: foster family homes, group facilities, and residential treatment facilities.
-Transitional Living Services and Independent Living may also be utilized for older youths who may not return home, and for whom adoption or guardianship is not deemed appropriate.
+Transitional Living Services and Independent Living may also be utilized for older youths who may not return home and for whom adoption or guardianship is not deemed appropriate.

-Child safety and permanency for children is the overriding goal of all services and integrates the principles of permanency planning-reuniting the child with the biological family when possible and, when necessary, finding other permanent family relationships for children.
+Child safety and permanency for children is the overriding goal of all services and integrates the principles of permanency planning - reuniting the child with the biological family when possible and, when necessary, finding other permanent family relationships for children.

-Families who wish to adopt children unable to reunite with their families may, in some instances, be eligible for an adoption subsidy and services agreement.
-This is a statewide program developed to provide support to encourage potential adoptive parents to adopt "special needs children."
-Adoption subsidy and services agreements are used for children in adoptive placements who have been determined to be "special needs" because of a handicapping condition, racial or ethnic minority status, age, social adjustment, membership in a sibling group or the circumstances surrounding their placement in the foster care system.
-The subsidy or cash maintenance payment portion of the adoption subsidy and services agreement can only be granted to children who reside in a household with an income that does not exceed two hundred percent of the federal poverty level or are eligible for title IV-E adoption assistance.
-However, services are available to all special needs children without consideration of the familv's income.
+Families who wish to adopt children unable to reunite with their families may, in some instances, receive an adoption subsidy payment.
+This is a statewide program developed to provide financial benefits, in the form of a subsidy, to encourage potential adoptive parents to adopt and to finance the cost of adopting "special needs" children.
+Adoption subsidy may be used for any child in adoptive placement who is determined to be a "special needs" child because of a handicapping condition, racial or ethnic minority status, age, social maladjustment or membership in a sibling group.